noprompt/lein-garden/README.md

 A Leiningen plugin for automatically compiling [Garden](https://github.com/noprompt/garden) stylesheets.

+## Help!

+This project is looking for team members!
+Please open an issue if you would like to support this project by joining the team.

 ## Requirements

 This plugin requires Clojure version `1.6.0` or higher and Leiningen